ZaninAndrea/webvalley_notes/sigproc.md

 - wave-length
 - emission and absorption spectrum
 - Prediction vs Understanding
+- correlation is not causation
+- preprocessing
+- reproducibility

 ## Spectroscopy
 A spectrometer is an object that easures light, the properties of the light will bring memory of chemical characteristics about the fruit.